Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 growing closer with slow, but steady movements.
 Hunching into a crouch, the figure of a child become clearer, as the distance shrank.
-Moving directly towards me, it's goal was clear.
+Moving directly towards me, its goal was clear.
 Now was time for me to get ready, while direct sight between us was still blocked by the grass it hid between.